AI

 aider 0.86.2

-For provider keys, .env layout, and Windows install paths see the dedicated Aider AI pair programming setup walkthrough.
+The pipx install aider-install bootstrapper still works but adds a layer. uv is faster and avoids Python version mismatches.
+For provider keys, .env layout, and Windows install paths see the dedicated Aider AI pair programming setup.

 Where Aider stores config

-Aider reads four files in priority order.
+Aider reads four sources in priority order.
 Top of the list wins:

-2. Environment variables: AIDER_MODEL, AIDER_OPENAI_API_KEY, every flag has an env var twin
+2. Environment variables: every flag has an AIDER_* twin (AIDER_MODEL, AIDER_OPENAI_API_KEY, AIDER_AUTO_COMMITS)

-3. Config file: .aider.conf.yml (searched in git root, then cwd, then $HOME)
+3. Config file: .aider.conf.yml searched in git root, then current working directory, then $HOME

 4. Built-in defaults

-API keys belong in a separate .env file (default location: git root):
+API keys belong in a separate .env file (default location: project root, also gitignored automatically by the first-run prompt):

 ANTHROPIC_API_KEY=sk-ant-api03-...